jurgen178/esp32-mcp/README.md

 ### esp32-mcp
-Building an MCP Server on Arduino Nano ESP32: Bridging AI Assistants with Physical Hardware
+Building an MCP Server on Arduino Nano ESP32: Connecting AI Assistants to Real-World Devices

 #### Connecting AI to the Physical World with Model Context Protocol